cjphawes/multiple-choice-quiz/README.md

   - A simple interactive method of use for anyone to understand.

 - The home page includes:
   - A call to action button, the user clicks to initiate the game.
-Upon hovering over the CTA button, the styling will change to a gradient background.
+Upon hovering over the CTA button, the styling will change to a `#782420` background.
   - The quiz's title, which is also a hyperlink that sends you back to the home page when clicked on.
   - A footer for copyright purposes.